BasicComputation/x64-lecture/B02 - EXE file format.md

 - .data - is for writable data

 The format contains information about the executable file. <br>
-- Offsets of sections in the file
+- Offsets to sections in the file
-- The size of sections and the size of memory segment the section is loaded into.
+- The size of sections and the size of memory segment the section is to be loaded into.
 - The permissions for the memory segments where the sections are load into: read, write, execute <br>
 - The offset in memory to the entry point of the program.
 - Offset to information about which DLL files and functions are needed (is found in const section). <br>